 The enhanced parametric network approach~\cite{raith17} requires $\mathcal{O}(Nn(m+n\log n)+M)$ time, where $M$ is the time required to solve a single-objective minimum cost flow problem.
-Since the algorithm determines the extreme points in a decreasing order of $c^1(f)$ we do not need additional time to sort the extreme points.
+Since the algorithm determines the extreme points in a decreasing order of $c^1(f)$, we do not need additional time to sort the extreme points.
 Defining the weight vectors $\lambda^i$ for $i=1,\dots,N-1$ and building the network with the corresponding cost function takes $\mathcal{O}(N(n+m))$ time.
-Determining all $\mathcal{F}_i$ optimal flows for one weighted-sum problem $(P_{\lambda^i})$ using the algorithm FindAllOptimalFlows($D_{i,i_{i+1}}$) from~\cite{KONEN2022333}, requires $\mathcal{O}(\mathcal{F}_i(m+n)+m\,n)$ time.
+Determining all $\mathcal{F}_i$ optimal flows for one weighted-sum problem $(P_{\lambda^i})$ using the algorithm FindAllOptimalFlows($P_{\lambda^i}$,$f^i$) from~\cite{KONEN2022333}, requires $\mathcal{O}(\mathcal{F}_i(m+n)+m\,n)$ time, where $f^i$ is a corresponding optimal solution to $F_i$.
 Since the image of every supported efficient solution lies at most on two maximally nondominated faces, it holds that $\sum_{i=1}^{N-1} \mathcal{F}_i < 2 \,\mathcal{S} $.
-We have to consider $N-1$ of these single-objective minimum cost flow problems corresponding the maximally nondominated faces.
+We must consider $N-1$ of these single-objective minimum cost flow problems corresponding to the maximally nondominated faces.
 Hence, \Cref{algo:allSupportedEfficientFlows} requires overall $\mathcal{O}(Nn(m+n\log n) + \mathcal{S} (m+n) )$ time. \end{proof}

-Note, that the determination of all supported efficient flows could easily be integrated during the enhanced parametric network approach~\cite{raith17}.
-Whenever a new extreme nondominated vector is found, determine all optimal flows to $(P_{\lambda^i})$ with the AOF~alogrithm.
+Note that the determination of all supported efficient flows could easily be integrated during the enhanced parametric network approach~\cite{raith17}.
+Whenever a new extreme nondominated vector is found, determine all optimal flows to $(P_{\lambda^i})$ with the AOF~algorithm.

-\subsection{Multi-objective minimum cost flow problems}
+\subsection{Multi-Objective Minimum Cost Flow Problems}

-In the following, we derive an algorithm to determine the complete set of all supported efficient flows and hence all supported nondominated vectors to the multiobjective integer minimum cost flow problem problem.
+In the following, we derive an algorithm to determine the complete set of all supported efficient flows, and hence, all supported nondominated vectors for the multi-objective integer minimum cost flow problem.

 First, we need to determine the set of extreme supported nondominated vectors and the associated weight space decomposition.
 We can determine all extreme nondominated vectors using the dual Benson's algorithm~\cite{Ehrgott2012}.
 However, since the lexicographic version of a MOIMCF problem can be solved in polynomial time~\cite{Hamacher2007}, we may also use the lexicographic dual Benson's algorithm recently presented by Bökler and Mutzel in~\cite{Boekler2015}.
 Both versions work with the upper image $\mathcal{P}\coloneqq {\conv(\mathcal{Y}+\R^d_{\geq})}$ and its dual polyhedron, or \emph{lower image} $\mathcal{D}$.